top of page

 When a fear of failure takes hold of us, we tend to be too hard on ourselves, questioning the choices we've made, but we also might start to avoid taking any risks so that we're not putting ourselves in a position in the first place where we could fail at something.

-Although this strategy helps keeps us safe (in our comfort zone) it's really not a helpful coping strategy as it gets in the way of us achieving our goals, and it is a barrier to us reaching our true potential.
+Although this strategy helps keep us safe (in our comfort zone) it's really not a helpful coping strategy as it gets in the way of us achieving our goals, and it is a barrier to us reaching our true potential.

-To overcome a fear of failure we need to cultivate a growth mind-set - framing any failures as learning opportunities rather than thinking of them as being an indictment of our abilities and self-worth.
+To overcome a fear of failure we need to cultivate a growth mindset - framing any failures as learning opportunities rather than thinking of them as being an indictment of our abilities and self-worth.

 Remember, everyone fails at something at some point in their lives - what this does is show that we are human, what it doesn't do is reflect our value as a human being.